openaustralia/openaustralia-parser/README.md

 ## Data updates

-We try to automate data updates to [OpenAustralia.org](http://www.openaustralia.org.au/) as much as possible but in some circumstances it's not currently possible.
-This section lists the various bits of data that we need to keep up to date manually.
+While we have largely automated data updates to OpenAustralia.org, the parliamentary calendar and people records (and their ministerial roles) must be updated manually.
+This section explains how you can update these bits and check your changes.

 ### Recesses/calendar